 The effects of increased wave height and wind speed may also be an issue for coastal areas.
 The modelling of these effects is outside of the scope of this study.
-Guidance indicates a 10% sensitivity allowance needs to be applied up to 2080.
+Guidance indicates a 10% sensitivity allowance needs to be applied up to 2115.
 Detailed Flood Risk Assessments and further studies should encompass this information.

-Assuming flows are increased by 20% (under current PPG25 guidance) and 30% (PPS25 guidance) as a result of climate change, new fluvial flood extents based on the existing Flood Zone 3 data have been created in certain key areas based on the LiDAR Digital Terrain Model (DTM) data.
-LiDAR DTM captures height information based on a 2 metre grid and was provided by the EA for the purposes of this study.
+As a result of climate change, new fluvial flood extents based on the existing Flood Zone 3 data have been created in certain key areas based on the LiDAR Digital Terrain Model (DTM) data.
+LiDAR DTM captures height information based on a 2 metre grid and was provided by the EA for the purpose of this study.
 The specific methodology using software tools such as ArcView GIS, Spatial Analyst and Profile Extractor is detailed in Appendix C. The locations chosen for these detailed studies were identified by locating FRIS hotspots and other known locations of high frequency flooding, the availability of suitable LiDAR DTM data and the presence of existing Flood Zone 3 data.
-Therefore the locations where this methodology has been applied are Nottington, Preston, Radipole and the River Jordan and the results can be seen in section 5.3.
+Therefore the locations where this methodology has been applied are Nottington, Preston, Radipole and the River Jordan, the results can be seen in Section 5.3.

 It is beyond the scope of this SFRA to apply this climate change methodology across the whole study area.
-The new fluvial flood extents as derived above serve as a guide for the likely changes that could occur as a result of increased flows of 20% and 30%.
+The new fluvial flood extents as derived above serve as a guide for the likely changes that could occur as a result of increased flows of 20%.
 It is assumed that similar lateral changes to flood extents will also occur at other locations in the study area with equivalent topography and settlement patterns.
-It should be noted that in the locations modelled, the 30% increase in flows results in little increase in lateral extent above the 20% increase in flows.